Open Neural Tube Defects (ONTDs) in Children

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all treatments.

 There is no cure or standard treatment for anencephaly.
 Treatment is supportive.
 This means efforts are made to keep the baby as comfortable as possible.
 Anencephaly most often leads to death in days or weeks.
-Grief counseling services are available to help parents cope with the loss of their child.

 Babies with spina bifida are at high risk of developing a latex allergy.
 This is because they are exposed to latex during the many medical and surgical procedures they need.
 Your baby’s healthcare team will do their best to limit how much latex your baby is exposed to.
 Your baby's healthcare providers can help you find out which products contain latex and also find products that are latex-free.